When I saw the subject line in the email from my dad, a knot lodged in my stomach. Estate file, it said.

 Once you decide where to keep your vital documents, it’s time to start gathering them.
 Below, a list of things to include in your file or document.

-How to access all your passwords (ranging from banks and utilities to social media)
+How to access all your passwords (ranging from life insurance policies and banks to utilities to social media)

 Password to your computer